 - Communication and Interaction (Eg. Speech and language difficulties, Autism or Aspergers Syndrome)

-- Sensory Issues (Eg. hearing loss, blindness or partially sighted or Multi-sensory impairment)
+- Sensory Issues (Eg. hearing impairment, visual impairment or partially sighted or Multi-sensory impairment)

 - Physical/Medical issues (Eg. Epilepsy, Asthma, Diabetes, Osteogenesis Imperfecta – Brittle Bone – Anaphylaxis or other medical conditions/syndromes)

 Your child’s teacher or Mrs Potter will discuss with you if your child has been added to the special educational needs register.
 Children may also be identified as having SEND if they have a medical diagnosis which affects their learning or physical ability to access the curriculum.

 Our building, which is all on one accessible level, caters well for children who may have complex physical needs.